 Depending on the length of your assignment, you might become subject to tax in your destination country as well; however there are ways of mitigating exposure to double taxation.
 There may also be filing requirements in the country of assignment, including arrival and departure documentation and foreign tax returns.

 The Tax section of the Global Programs website has more information on how to manage tax compliance abroad; however ultimately, it is your responsibility to ensure that you are tax compliant both in the US and your country of assignment.
 You should seek professional advice on the taxation implications of your international assignment, as the University does not provide such advisement and does not cover potential additional tax costs related to personal income.
-A useful resource is the IRS’s guide to International Tax Considerations.

 In countries where social security reciprocity agreements (also called totalization agreements) are available, US Social Security and Medicare taxes continue to apply to wages for up to five years.
 Proof of exemption from paying social security in the country of assignment must be provided to the appropriate foreign authorities by means of a certificate of coverage (which certifies continuing coverage in the US).
 More information on international Social Security agreements abroad is available through the US Social Security Administration.